Atlantic Standard Time (AST)

 The differences of the several time zones to each other are always specified in relation to the "Coordinated Universal Time" (UTC), the time on the prime meridian (zero longitude).
 The Atlantic Standard Time is consistent with UTC -4.

 Countries with the Atlantic Standard Time, in which a switch to daylight saving time is common, turn the clock forward by 1 hour in summer.
-Like this they switch to Atlantic Daylight Time (ADT)
+Like this they switch to Eastern Daylight Time (EDT)

 and reach UTC -3.

 The Atlantic Standard Time applies to 26 countries.

 Countries in AST

 The Atlantic Standard Time applies to the following countries:

 Further Countries in the same timezone of UTC -4

 Although the timezone is named "Atlantic Standard Time", it has mostly politcal reasons.
 It simply means that eg beginning and ending of daylight saving time always uniformly apply here.
 There are some other countries, in which the clock strikes just the same hour.
 These countries have the same temporal distance to UTC (Universal Time Coordinated):